Dark-Alex-17/managarr/README.md

 # managarr - A TUI to manage your Servarrs
 Managarr is a TUI to help you manage your HTPC (Home Theater PC).
-Built with love in Rust!
+Built with 🤎 in Rust!

 ![library](screenshots/library.png)